dnadesign/dnadesign.github.io/_posts/2013-04-05-managing-component-oriented-css-with-grunt.md

 We now had stylesheets for each breakpoint, base, small, medium, large and xlarge.

-In the grunt config file this looks something like:
+In the grunt config file this looked something like:

 	less: {
 		development: {